Superrehtard/old_diaspora_wiki/Client-server-model.md

 * the client can be chosen by the user and can be a
   * web frontend
   * app on smartphone
-  * dedicated application in local computer as well as a plugin for thunderbird, firefox or whatever
+  * dedicated application on local computer (as well as a plugin for thunderbird, firefox or whatever)

 ## Cons
 * more complex